ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-es in the stream ;
+s in the stream ;
 ’Tis the star-spangled banner—O long may it wave
 O’er the land of the free and the home of the brave!